Graduate Education Content Areas and M.Ed. Elective Courses

 Literacy - Read to Succeed Endorsement Coursework

-EDUC 5913 - R2S Foundations for Reading w/ Practicum
+EDUC 5913 - R2S Foundations in Reading w/ Practicum

 This is a R2S course designed to give an overview of reading and its curricular implications for Read to Succeed.
 Emphasis is placed on current theoretical and evidence-based foundations in place for the reading and writing processes and instruction.
 All participants will recognize theories in reading and writing; explain language and reading development; have knowledge and demonstrate understanding of proven strategies; exhibit affirmative dispositions related to their own reading and writing; and understand external influences on the policies regarding reading.
 The continued importance of professional learning and leadership as a career-long process is stressed.
 This course will emphasize the following SC Literacy Competencies for PreK-5th grade: Standard 1- Foundational Knowledge; 6- Professional Learning and Leadership.
 Includes a 12 hour practicum.